-This is one of my all-time favorite soups.
+This is one of my all-time favorite soups, especially in the fall.
 The acorn squash, pear, and Chinese 5-spice are just MAGICAL flavors together.
-This recipe comes from the plant-based classic Veganomicon, adapted slightly for BLE.

 - 1 acorn squash 1.5 to 2 lb squash